4d/docs/docs/API/entitySelectionClass.md

 #### Description

 The `.add()` function <!-- REF #entitySelectionClass.add().Summary -->adds the specified *entity* to the entity selection and returns the modified entity selection<!-- END REF -->.

 >This function modifies the original entity selection.

-**Warning:** The entity selection must be *non-shareable*, i.e. it has been created for example by [`.newSelection()`](dataclassClass.md#newselection) or `Create entity selection`, otherwise `.add()` will return an error.
+**Warning:** The entity selection must be *alterable*, i.e. it has been created for example by [`.newSelection()`](dataclassClass.md#newselection) or `Create entity selection`, otherwise `.add()` will return an error.
 Shareable entity selections do not accept the addition of entities.
-For more information, please refer to the [Shareable vs Non-shareable entity selections](ORDA/entities.md#shareable-or-non-shareable-entity-selections) section.
+For more information, please refer to the [Shareable or alterable entity selections](ORDA/entities.md#shareable-or-alterable-entity-selections) section.

 *	If the entity selection is ordered, *entity* is added at the end of the selection.
 If a reference to the same entity already belongs to the entity selection, it is duplicated and a new reference is added.
 *	If the entity selection is unordered, *entity* is added anywhere in the selection, with no specific order.

->For more information, please refer to the [Ordered or unordered entity selection](ORDA/dsmapping.md#ordered-or-unordered-entity-selection) section.
+>For more information, please refer to the [Ordered or unordered entity selection](ORDA/dsMapping.md#ordered-or-unordered-entity-selection) section.

 The modified entity selection is returned by the function, so that function calls can be chained.

 An error occurs if *entity* and the entity selection are not related to the same Dataclass.
 If *entity* is Null, no error is raised.